peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 }
 ~~~

-The Status Assertion Error object MUST contain the parameters described in the
+The Status Assertion Error object MUST contain the parameters and claims described in the
 table below:

 | Header | Description | Reference |